terraform-aws-modules/terraform-aws-eks/README.md

 An example of harming update was the removal of several commonly used, but deprecated  APIs, in Kubernetes 1.16.
 More information on the API removals, see the [Kubernetes blog post](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/).

 By default, this module manages the `aws-auth` configmap for you (`manage_aws_auth=true`).
-To avoid the following [issue](https://github.com/aws/containers-roadmap/issues/654) where the EKS creation is `ACTIVE` but not ready, we implemented a retry logic with a fork of the http provider https://github.com/terraform-aws-modules/terraform-provider-http.
-This fork adds the support of self-signed CA certificate.
-The original PR is https://github.com/hashicorp/terraform-provider-http/pull/29
+To avoid the following [issue](https://github.com/aws/containers-roadmap/issues/654) where the EKS creation is `ACTIVE` but not ready.
+We implemented a "retry" logic with a fork of the http provider https://github.com/terraform-aws-modules/terraform-provider-http.
+This fork adds the support of a self-signed CA certificate.
+The original PR can be found at https://github.com/hashicorp/terraform-provider-http/pull/29.

 ## Usage example